 Tips to use WEBENCH Power Designer more effectively when close to 100% duty-cycle:

 Either of these solutions enable WEBENCH Power Designer to design with the TPS62840.
 In an actual application, operating in 100% mode is normal and generally acceptable in order to fully discharge the battery.
 In 100% mode, the output voltage of a step-down converter decreases as the battery voltage decreases.
 This can still fit the system specifications of most loads.
+If 100% mode or the output voltage drop is not acceptable, low IQ buck-boost devices like the TPS63802 can help maintain a regulated output voltage.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.